slaawwa/sb-json/README.md

 	- Extra:
 		- Right cick on 'NEW FOLDER' for create file in root directory
 		- Double click on other folder for delete this directory
-		- For create foloder in folder: Right click on other folder type name with '.'
+		- For create foloder in folder: Right click on other folder and type name withot '.'

 ## TODO:
 	+ Config to normal